Airbnb testing group dinners for strangers

 Marissa Coughlin, an Airbnb spokeswoman, said the company is “always experimenting with new ways to create meaningful experiences” and declined further comment.

-The dining program is an extension of Airbnb’s hospitality empire, whose users now book 10 million rooms a night in 192 countries on its online marketplace.
+The dining program is an extension of Airbnb’s hospitality empire, whose users have booked 10 million rooms in 192 countries on its online marketplace since 2007.

 Several startups in recent years have already applied Airbnb’s business model to facilitate group dining among strangers, an increasingly trendy activity in urban areas such as San Francisco and New York.